EugeneShelukhin/EmployeeWagesCalculator/README.md

 Due to the cache usage the application uses a bit more memory but not significantly.

 Known issues:
-there is no tracking of the history of hiring and firing workers so calculation for past dates may be inaccurate no check of constraint that employee can't have subordinates there is no logging in the code internal implementation is exposed as public because I use interfaces and interfaces require public methods and properties
+there is no tracking of the history of hiring and firing workers so calculation for past dates may be inaccurate.
+No check of constraint that employee can't have subordinates.
+There is no logging in the code.
+Internal implementation is exposed as public because I use interfaces and interfaces require public methods and properties.

 Performance test:
 on a sample from ConsoleAppTest TotalSum calculation takes 5.5 seconds and 28Mb of memory.
 (12 cores cpu).